Distributionally Robust Batch Contextual Bandits: Conclusion

 \section{Conclusion}

-We have provided a distributional robust formulation for policy evaluation and policy learning in batch contextual bandits.
-Our results focus on providing finite-sample learning guarantees, and it is interesting that such learning is enabled by a dual optimization formulation.
-An interesting subsequent direction would be to extend the algorithm and results to the Wasserstein distance case for batch contextual bandits, which cannot be admitted as a special case of our $f$-divergence framework.
-We leave that for future work.
+We have provided a distributionally robust formulation for policy evaluation and policy learning in batch contextual bandits.
+Our results focus on providing finite-sample learning guarantees.
+Especially interesting is that such learning is enabled by a dual optimization formulation.